Your Phone Is Ringing. Are You Really Answering It?

 The Hidden Cost Problem

-Grasshopper advertises plans starting at $14 per month.
-That's the True Solo plan with one number and three extensions.
-Sounds affordable until you realize what's missing.
+Grasshopper advertises budget plans that sound affordable.
+The base tier gives you one number and three extensions.
+Sounds cheap until you realize what's missing.

 Need more extensions?
-That's $5 per month each.
+Extra monthly cost each.
 Want additional phone numbers?
-Add $9 per month per number.
-According to CloudTalk's pricing analysis, a $25 Solo Plus plan can easily cost you $60-100 a month once basic add-ons are applied.
+More added per number.
+According to CloudTalk's pricing analysis, Grasshopper's base plans easily cost $60-100 a month once basic add-ons are applied.
 And if you add Grasshopper's live receptionist service (Ruby), you're paying $245 per month for just 50 receptionist minutes.

-That $14 promise turns into $60-100 monthly pretty fast.
+The advertised low price turns into $60-100 monthly fast.
 You're paying for call forwarding at the cost of an answering service.

 Missing Features That Matter